N !

 LogGamma

 Fast-Factorial-Functions: The Homepage of Factorial Algorithms.
-(C) Peter Luschny, 2000-2011.
-All information and all source code in this directory is free under the Creative Commons Attribution-ShareAlike 3.0 Unported License (the same license which Wikipedia uses).
+(C) Peter Luschny, 2000-2017.
+All information and all source code in this directory is free under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 This page is listed on the famous "Dictionary of Algorithms and Data Structures" at the National Institute of Standards and Technology's web site (NIST).
 Apr.
 2003 / Apr.
-2011 : 250,000 visitors!
+2017 : 800,000 visitors!
 Thank you!